usnistgov/ndn-dpdk/iface/ethface/README.md

 **EthRxFlow** type implements a hardware-accelerated receive path.
 It uses one RX queue per face, and creates an rte\_flow to steering incoming frames to that queue.
-An incoming frame is accepted only if it has the correct MAC addresses and VLAN tags.
+An incoming frame is accepted only if it has the correct MAC addresses and VLAN tag.
 There is minimal checking on software side.

 **EthRxTable** type implements a software receive path.